kparjun/Serial-Data-Graph-Generation/README.md

 for the .ino code to run properly, necessary DHT unified sensor and Adafruit_sensor libraries have to be installed

 everything else is here for your shitless disposal you SOB's

+the csv file is for testing, and it is the location to which your crappy cheapo sensor readings are stored

+Gloat away you sick sonsabitches